Countries using DAB/DMB: Indonesia

 The Indonesian government has announced an official decree that Indonesia has chosen the DAB family of standards as the national standard for digital radio.
 Indonesia is the largest country in south-east Asia with a population of around 240 million.
 DMB trials have been running in the capital, Jakarta, since 2006.
 There are four services on air.
 The trial is operated by the regulator and MNC, the largest media company in Indonesia.

 Ireland

-National Public Broadcaster RTÉ operates a full-service Multiplex across a five transmitter network covering 52% of the population in the main cities.
-Two commercial trials are operating in Dublin, Cork and the South-East of the country carrying a mix of FM simulcasts and DAB exclusive stations operated by independent companies dB Digital Broadcasting Ltd and Total Broadcasting Ltd. Legislation has been in place since 2009 to enable commercial broadcasters to engage with DAB but the broadcasting regulator has not addressed the issue of establishing a regulatory framework to date.
-It is expected that Ireland will adopt the DAB+ standard.

 In late 2020 it was announced that all DAB radio transmissions would be shut down the following year due to low usage numbers for the service.
 On 2 March 2021 it was confirmed that the service would be terminated at the end of that month.

-Italy

-Regular services in Italy started in December 2012 in the Trentino region following a decree by AGCOM.